 In the Introductory section, Roth also highlights a meeting with ‘Yorkie’ an Aboriginal man he met in June 1897 at Holly Hill Station; Yorkie was from the local Darumbal group and was an ex-tracker who spent some time in Normanton and Cloncurry with Inspector Fitzgerald.
 In the State Library collections, there is a series of photographs entitled Photographs of Aborigines at Keppell Island, CPC Aborigines – Keppell Island, which is believed to include a photo of Yorkie, however there are no further details to identify him in specific photos.

 Roth gives a brief overview of some of the customs and material culture of the Aboriginals of the Rockhampton District, including a descriptive account of food gathering and preparation.
-Such information was usually accompanied by sketches by Roth.
+Such information was usually accompanied by sketches he made during his travels.

 Before we read what Roth had to say about their attitudes to death, food, and sex we should be aware that much of the information we hear today has been fabricated by Aboriginal activists, as well as many modern anthropologists, to fit their own ideological agenda.
 The “Aboriginal Industry” is a cornucopia of wealth for these people, while much of the government money that is thrown at the “aboriginal problem” never reaches the people on the ground that it is intended for.

 To listen to the activists and do-gooders talk you would think that the Aborigines were the last of the “noble savages”.
-But like any sweeping generalization about a people, there are always good and bad.
+But like any sweeping generalization about a people, this view is misleading.
+There are always good and bad in every society.

-Many of the stories we are told about Aboriginal culture are either untrue, or cannot be proved.
+Many of the stories we are told about how downtrodden the Aboriginals are is either untrue, or cannot be proved.
 Those who use the Aboriginal “problem” to push their own political agenda have repeated their own version of events so often that most Australians believe them.
 But a lie is a lie.
 Let’s look at the truth instead.

 Aboriginal activists often claim that the arrival of the white man heralded a decline in the health and life expectancy of the Aborigines.
 Let’s examine the facts to see if this claim is true.